Cumulative generation of maximal entanglement between spectrally distinct qubits using squeezed light: Protocol

-The setup consists of a waveguide Mach-Zehnder interferometer (MZI) with a 50:50 beam splitter at either end, and solid-state emitters, acting as our logical qubits, embedded in each arm (see Fig.~\ref{fig:1}).
+In this section we introduce the setup of the proposed scheme, which consists of a waveguide Mach-Zehnder interferometer (MZI) with a 50:50 beam splitter at either end, and solid-state emitters, acting as our logical qubits, embedded in each arm (see Fig.~\ref{fig:1}).
 The emitters have two long-lived low-lying spin states, $\ket{\uparrow}$ and $\ket{\downarrow}$, and an excited state $\ket{e}$, and are of the $L$-configuration, with the excited state coupled to only one of the spin states (say, the $\ket{\uparrow}$ state).
 The transition between the other spin state and the excited state is forbidden by polarisation selection rules.
 Each qubit is prepared in the superposition state $(\ket{\uparrow}+\ket{\downarrow})/\sqrt{2}$.
 To ensure that photons are scattered only in the forward direction, the two emitters are placed at so-called \emph{c-points} in the waveguide.
 These are the locations where emitters exhibit highly directional scattering of circularly polarized light due to the spatial confinement of the electromagnetic field \cite{Coles.2016}.
 High levels of directional scattering have been observed experimentally \cite{Coles.2016,Lodahl.2017,Lang.2016}.
-Finally, we have photon detectors placed at both output arms of the MZI, where the state of the emitters post-scattering is heralded by the photon detection signature.
-We assume that the photon detectors have near-perfect efficiency \cite{Lita.2008,Fukuda.2011}.
+Finally, we have photon detectors placed at both output arms of the MZI, which herald the state of the emitters.